zavier-sanders/aws-cognito-react-starter/README.md

 2. npm start

 # Use this in your real project:
-1. copy the whole src/auth to your project.
+1. Copy the whole src/auth to your project and consider 'auth' as a lib/module
-2. modify the "css" based on your requriedments: register.js, login.js, forget.js
+2. Modify the "css" based on your requriedments: register.js, login.js, forget.js